Massachusetts Institute of Technology: Research

 In the domain of humanities, arts, and social sciences, as of October 2019 MIT economists have been awarded seven Nobel Prizes and nine John Bates Clark Medals.
 Linguists Noam Chomsky and Morris Halle authored seminal texts on generative grammar and phonology.
 The MIT Media Lab, founded in 1985 within the School of Architecture and Planning and known for its unconventional research, has been home to influential researchers such as constructivist educator and Logo creator Seymour Papert.

 Spanning many of the above fields, MacArthur Fellowships (the so-called "Genius Grants") have been awarded to 50 people associated with MIT.
 Five Pulitzer Prize–winning writers currently work at or have retired from MIT.
 Four current or former faculty are members of the American Academy of Arts and Letters.

 Allegations of research misconduct or improprieties have received substantial press coverage.
 Professor David Baltimore, a Nobel Laureate, became embroiled in a misconduct investigation starting in 1986 that led to Congressional hearings in 1991.
 Professor Ted Postol has accused the MIT administration since 2000 of attempting to whitewash potential research misconduct at the Lincoln Lab facility involving a ballistic missile defense test, though a final investigation into the matter has not been completed.
 Associate Professor Luk Van Parijs was dismissed in 2005 following allegations of scientific misconduct and found guilty of the same by the United States Office of Research Integrity in 2009.

 In 2019, Clarivate Analytics named 54 members of MIT's faculty to its list of "Highly Cited Researchers".
 That number places MIT eighth among the world's universities.

+Summer program

+Massachusetts Institute of Technology offers the MIT Introduction to Engineering and Science (MITES), a six-week summer program for rising high school seniors.
+Its purpose is to expose students from underserved and underrepresented backgrounds to the fields of science and engineering.
+The program also aims to foster an interest in these subject matters and prepare students for the pressures and lifestyle of college life.

+MITES was founded in 1974 as the MITE (Minority Introduction to Engineering) Program with the purpose of increasing the number of people from underrepresented backgrounds in the engineering profession.
+It started out as a two-week intensive program, and later evolved into what is now a six-week program for 60-80 students.